sighupio/fury-kubernetes-monitoring/katalog/kube-state-metrics/README.md

 ## Deployment

-You can deploy kube-state-metrics by running following command in the root of the project:
+You can deploy kube-state-metrics by running the following command in the root of the project:

 ```shell